OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/how_to_write_unit_tests.md

 To run all unit tests, execute unit-test, and it will run all tests besides the slow execution path tests.
 To run all unit tests, including the *"slow"* ones, you run `unit-tests.exe -s/--slow-paths`

 > **Note:** You may have noticed that if you run `tmbuild` regularly, you are lucky and win in the "lottery" from time to time.
-This means `tmbuild` will run all unit tests also the slow ones via `unit-tests`.
+This means `tmbuild` will run all unit tests including the slow ones via `unit-tests`.

 ## **How to constantly monitor your changes**